ros2-gbp/rcl-release/rcl/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

 `rcl` provides the main elements of its API listed using doxygen.
-Refer to the [ROS2 concepts](https://docs.ros.org/en/rolling/Concepts.html) and [ROS2 Client Libraries](https://docs.ros.org/en/rolling/Concepts/About-ROS-2-Client-Libraries.html) pages for reference of elements covered by this package.
+Refer to the [ROS 2 concepts](https://docs.ros.org/en/rolling/Concepts.html) and [ROS 2 Client Libraries](https://docs.ros.org/en/rolling/Concepts/About-ROS-2-Client-Libraries.html) pages for reference of elements covered by this package.

 ### Public API Documentation [3.ii]